-Eddie Farrelly is a dry stone waller and lime mortar practitioner from Co Cavan, now based in Dublin.
+Eddie Farrelly is a dry stone waller and lime mortar practitioner, with experience working with earth mortars, from Co Cavan, now based in Dublin.
 He was awarded a BSc in Applied Conservation Skills Degree from W.I.T. in 2015 and he is also the holder of a National Senior Craft Certificate in Metal Fabrication and a Fetac Stonescaping Certificate.
-Eddie is a Director of the recently formed The Irish Stone Workers Alliance, and is a member of Building Limes Forum Ireland and the Dry Stone Wall Association of Ireland.
+Eddie is a member of Building Limes Forum Ireland and the Dry Stone Wall Association of Ireland.
 He has extensive experience of instructing at dry stone workshops throughout Ireland and internationally as well as demonstrating how to construct and fire a temporary kiln to cook limestone for the production of traditional quicklime.

 2023 Festival Details